TuomasLehti/tuomax-adventofcode/src/main/java/fi/tuomax/adventofcode/commons/cpu/refactor.md

 - Add a constructor to start with an unknown set of registers.
 Change the register getters and setters to add a register and set it to zero, if it hasn't been encountered yet.
+- Add a possibility to stop the program execution from the cpu and the instructions and continue execution later from the same state.

 ## Refactoring instructions